Hjaltesorgenfrei/Vulkanologi/README.md

-# Shitty Renderer
+# Rotte Engine

-A Vulkan Renderer written in C++ 23.
-Very much WIP.
+A WIP Game engine written in C++ 23 using Vulkan.
+Rotte is Danish for rat, and is the spirit animal of the engine.

 ![Readme Image](docs/readme.png)